PearceKof/push_swap/README.md

 ## Operations

-Push_swap supports the following operations:
+Push_swap will display the operation it does.
+It sort using the following operations:

 - `sa`: Swap the first two elements of stack `a`.
 - `sb`: Swap the first two elements of stack `b`.